Jump to content

 Is there currently a crisis?

 No, there is currently no crisis.
 Emergencies and incidents are dealt with as part of daily emergency response.
-Should a crisis occur in Wiesbaden, you will find up-to-date information on this page.
+African swine fever (ASF) is also not a crisis, but a special situation.
+Information on this can be found on the African swine fever page.

 How will I be warned in the event of a crisis?